Do your doors meet fire door regulations?

 Fire doors are classed as passive fire protection measures, meaning that their specific design acts as a barrier to slow down the spread of flames and smoke to other rooms.
 They also provide a safe route of escape in the case of an emergency.
 To be classed as a fire door, the door must be manufactured and designed to meet building regulations and provide a certain amount of protection.

 A 30-minute fire door means it provides 30 minutes of protection against fire and smoke.
 Fire doors are rated by how long they can withstand flames and smoke, where the most commonly specified integrity levels range from 30 (FD30), 60 (FD60), 90 (FD90) and 120 (FD120) minutes’ worth of fire protection.
 So, our FD30 fire door is a 30-minute fire door.

 FD30 is the most common rating applied to fire doors.
 Around 44mm thick, the FD30 fire door is around 10cm thicker than the average door, providing a deeper barrier to spreading fire and smoke.
 Our FD30 fire door is suitable for both residential and commercial installations.
 Even though our FD30 fire door has been tested to meet rigorous building regulations, it is still stylish and can complement the style of any home or building.

 Adequate fire doors truly mean the difference between life and death, that’s why we pay exceptional care to how we fit our fire doors in Birmingham and the surrounding West Midlands area.
 Please watch the following video, demonstrating why specification and correct installation are essential to the performance of a fire door – in full support of Fire Door Safety Week, 24th September – 30th September 2018.

-Fire door suppliers in the West Midlands
+External and internal fire door suppliers in the West Midlands